Adrian-Hirt/XRe/README.md

 XRe is a project to build a XR engine from scratch using OpenXR and Vulkan.

+> [!WARNING]
-_Please note that XRe is a WIP project and mainly intended for me to learn more about OpenXR, Vulkan and XR development for the moment.
-It is not (yet) meant to be used for XR development directly._
+> Please note that XRe is a WIP project and mainly intended for me to learn more about OpenXR, Vulkan and XR
+> development for the moment.
+It is not (yet) meant to be used for XR development directly.

 > [!NOTE]
 > The `main` branch contains the ongoing development using Vulkan.
 For the archived version using